-Basic Science Research: This research includes projects that test hypotheses using laboratory-based methods.
+Basic Biomedical Science Research: This research includes projects that test hypotheses using laboratory-based methods.
 Projects in basic science areas investigate basic physiological, molecular and cellular regulatory mechanisms using model experimental cell, organ and whole animal systems.
 Because all cells have a common origin in evolution, knowledge of these basic mechanisms could be useful for patient diagnosis, prognosis and therapy in the clinic.

 Projects could focus on Neuroscience, Immunology, Pharmacology, Biochemistry, Molecular Biology, Genetics, or Cell and Developmental Biology (see below).
 The information gained could be used in a translational (Bench to Bedside) manner in which basic science techniques and knowledge are applied to clinical problems (see examples below).
 Although your level of participation may be a long-way off from any clinical application, you will see how scientific discoveries can lead to medical breakthroughs, even when they are not planned to do so.
 For instance, Azacytidine was developed to treat cancer but is used to treat AIDS by inhibiting the HIV virus.